This is the ultimate WordPress SEO checklist.

 That being said, I’ve done analysis for high competition keywords where articles with 11,000 words ranked very well.
 You can try writing that much, but once you get to 2,500, more doesn’t mean better.
 It depends on if the content is ideal for the visitors.
 Remember to keep your content targeted on the query.

 At the bottom of your WordPress editor, you’ll see “Word Count”.
-If you want to check a competitor’s word count, you can use this free webpage word counter.
+If you want to check a competitor’s word count, you can use this free webpage word counter or this free website word counter for bulk counting.

 Note, that this doesn’t mean you absolutely always have to write 2,200+ words.
 Sometimes you might write just to get an idea off your mind.
 Or sometimes there isn’t much more to say beyond 500 words.
 However, usually there is.
 But it requires time, research, and deep thinking to get to that amount of content.
 That often results in a better overall article.